KZZP: 104.7 KISS-FM (2001–present)

 On April 20, 2001, at 6 p.m., after playing "Higher" by Creed, KZZP began stunting with a three-day loop of Prince's Kiss.
 At noon on April 23, the station relaunched as "104.7 KISS-FM".
 It featured an introduction from Destiny's Child, whose song Survivor was the first song played.
 By this time, Jacor had been merged into Clear Channel Communications.
-Many Top 40 stations owned by Clear Channel would later call themselves KISS-FM, regardless of their actual call sign, including KIIS-FM Los Angeles, KHKS Dallas and WXKS-FM Boston.
+Many Top 40 stations owned by Clear Channel would later call themselves KISS-FM, regardless of their actual call sign, including KIIS-FM in Los Angeles, KHKS in Dallas and WXKS-FM in Boston.

-KZZP, under Clear Channel and Program Director Tom Caloccoci, went in a rhythmic-leaning Top 40 direction that included some dance crossovers.
+KZZP, under Clear Channel and program director Tom Caloccoci, went in a rhythmic-leaning Top 40 direction that included some dance crossovers.
 Although KZZP broadened to include mainstream pop songs by 2004, KZZP's playlist still leaned rhythmic, similar to many Top 40 stations in the Southwest.
 On September 16, 2014, Clear Channel renamed itself iHeartMedia, to bring its corporate name in line with its iHeartRadio internet platform.
-Around the same time as the corporate name change, KZZP repositioned to a mainstream Top 40 direction, along with several other leading rhythmic Top 40 stations, such as KYLD San Francisco, WBBM-FM Chicago and XHITZ San Diego.
+Around the same time as the corporate name change, KZZP repositioned to a mainstream Top 40 direction, along with several other leading rhythmic Top 40 stations, such as KYLD in San Francisco, WBBM-FM in Chicago and XHITZ-FM in San Diego.